 How to Submit Vaccine Documentation:

-Effective October 15th, all Solano Community College students attending in-person classes or services (tutoring, counseling, etc.) will be required to provide proof of full vaccination against COVID or submit to COVID testing two times per week, each week before accessing classes or services.
+Effective October 15th, all Solano Community College students attending in-person classes or services (tutoring, counseling, etc.) will be required to provide proof of full vaccination against COVID or undergo COVID testing up to two times per week, before accessing on campus classes or services.

 If you have been fully vaccinated, all you need to do is upload proof of full vaccination.
 You will only need to upload proof of full vaccination once each semester.